-Updated 18 May 2014 - I have nearly 20 blank PCBs for SmartBoard v1.01 that I will not need.
+Updated March 2016 - I have 8 blank PCBs for SmartBoard v1.01 that I will not need.
 I can make these available rather inexpensively.
 See this Kit information.

 |The design objectives for this baseboard were to create a general purpose baseboard that can be used for educational use, or just as effectively designed into an embedded solution and forgotten.
 Whether for education, hobby, or commercial usage, a reliable design reduces doubt, development and rework.|

 While experimenting, headers and shorting blocks permit easy alteration for flexible access to various IO configurations.
 For permanent installations, soldered-in jumpers could be used instead.

 Note: This 3D rendering approximates the finished board.

 Note: Actual unit in a nearly completed configuration.

 - Through-hole parts [where practical] to keep it easy for educational, hobbyist, or professional to work with

 - Embeddable using screw terminals for most of the interface signals